SELab-2/OSOC-3/files/user_manual.md

 In order to delete editions, head over to the Editions Page (see [Viewing a list of available editions](#viewing-a-list-of-available-editions)).
 Every entry in the list will have a "Delete Edition" on the right.

-- Click the "Delete Edition"-button of the edition you want to delete
+- Click the "Delete Edition"-button of the edition you want to delete.
-- Follow the on-screen instructions
+- Follow the on-screen instructions.

 **Warning**: Deleting an edition is a <u>**very dangerous operation**</u> and <u>**can not be undone**</u>.
 As none of the linked data can be viewed without an edition, this means that deleting an edition _also_ deletes: